 Thank you for visiting my resume and portfolio.
-I am a professional Linux System Administrator with a background in managed services (IaaS, PaaS, traditional webhosting) and single-tenant systems as a system administrator and a manager of teams of system administrators.
-I specialize in virtualization of all types (VMware/vCenter, KVM/libvirt, OpenVZ) with a particular area of interest in standardization, process documentation, identifying security breaches, and knowledge-sharing.
+I am a professional Linux Engineer with a background in managed services (IaaS, PaaS, traditional webhosting) and single-tenant systems as a system administrator and a manager of teams of system administrators.
+I specialize in virtualization of all types (VMware/vCenter, KVM/libvirt, OpenVZ) with a particular area of interest in standardization, process documentation, application architecture, and identifying security breaches.

 An effective technology organization, whether it's the sole purpose of the business or a unit within the business, thrives on caring for customers through open communications.
 This serves both internal and external clients, drives fast resolution to issues, and keeps a company healthy.
 Let's get into some open communication regarding my experience and qualifications, and if you're interested in continuing the dialogue, feel free to drop me a line.